kmati/friedjuju/README.md

 <script type="text/javascript" src="path/to/j2f-0.0.1.js"></script>
 ```

-Please note that if you want to use the libraries in node.js rather than in the browser then you can do the following:
+Please note that if you want to use the libraries in node.js rather than in the browser then you can pick any of the following:

 *For j2m:*